mgrider/SKHexGrid/README.md

 * interaction ideas
   - Add an option to add shapes on top of the grid
     - options might include: square, circle, triangle
-  - add option to change drag behavior to drag existing state or shape
   - add long-press gesture and associated action type enum
 * add concept of "cell highlight"
   - a type enum might include: border change (color and/or width), color change, some kind of overlay (maybe?)